Nsohko/WhisperSG/README.md

 After requesting access to the IMDA NSC [here](https://docs.google.com/forms/d/e/1FAIpQLSd3k8wFF4GQP4yo_lDAXKjCltfYk-dE-yYpegTnCB20kr7log/viewform), you should be able to access it from the dropbox after a few days.
 From there, I strongly recommend choosing the parts you require, and making them available offline.

 Next, we will need to do some early pre-processing to extract out and cut the audio files, and lightly format the transcriptions as needed.
-I have provided scripts to do this for parts 1,2 and 3 under /finetuning/data_preprocessing/
+I have provided scripts to do this for parts 1,2 and 3 under `./finetuning/data_preprocessing/`

-For parts 1 and 2, please use the 'load_part1or2.py' script, while for part3 use the 'load_part3.py' script.
+For parts 1 and 2, please use the `load_part1or2.py` script, while for part3 use the `load_part3.py` script.
 Please adjust the arguments in the args_class at the top of the scripts as necessary.

 These scripts will also generate two .txt files as listed below.
 These will be used for the next step of the pre-processing.
 If using another custom dataset other than the IMDA NSC, you will need to generate these two .txt files yourself in the same format.

-1. audio_paths.txt: Consists of pairs of unique audio IDs and the absolute file path to the corresponding audio files
+1. `audio_paths.txt`: Consists of pairs of unique audio IDs and the absolute file path to the corresponding audio files
 ```
 <unique_id>   <absolute path to the audio file-1>
 <unique_id>   <absolute path to the audio file-2>